 There are a plethora of WordPress security plugins that all promise to protect websites with plenty of user reviews to back it up.
 However, the one that WP Buffs uses in its own security service, and one that I personally recommend as well, is iThemes Security.

-The free plugin alone comes with a robust portfolio of security measures that are a must for keeping your clients’ sites safe.
+The premium plugin comes with a robust portfolio of security measures that are a must for keeping your clients’ sites safe.

 These modules protect against WordPress security vulnerabilities with: